 Applies to: SQL Server (all supported versions) SSIS Integration Runtime in Azure Data Factory

-This transformation has one input and one output.
-It has no error output.
+The Excel source has one regular output and one error output.

 You can set properties through SSIS Designer or programmatically.